josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🍉_the_crown_as_british_state_wayfinder.md

 - escalation of concern, not sudden hostility
 - obligation, not opportunism

-When accountability arrives, it will not look abrupt.
+When accountability arrives, it will not appear abrupt.
-It will look **inevitable**.
+It will feel **inevitable**.

 ---

-## 🪬 The Friction In Recognising Rights
+## 🪬 The Friction in Recognising Rights

-This pattern maps directly onto *rights-as-friction* dynamics.
+This pattern maps onto *rights-as-friction* dynamics.

 Formal accountability mechanisms — courts, sanctions, investigations — are treated as:
 - slow